Viva la Vida or Death and All His Friends: Recording

 When asked about why "Lovers in Japan/Reign of Love" had an additional song, bassist Guy Berryman explained that the band had wanted to keep the album concise with a total of ten tracks.
 Champion followed with, "We just preferred to have less titles and more stuff.
 The album as a whole has got the most on it, but it's the shortest.
 We wanted to make it almost impossible for you to not listen to it all in one go."

 The Italian violinist and composer Davide Rossi collaborated with Coldplay to record strings on his acoustic and electric violin (the latter being capable of reaching notes as low as the upright bass, thus recreating a full orchestra) throughout the album.
 His strings are featured in six songs: "Viva la Vida" (the song in which his strings are the most used), "Violet Hill", "Life in Technicolor", "42", "Yes" and "Strawberry Swing".
-Some of the songs they recorded with Rossi didn't make the cut for the album but were released on the Prospekt's March EP.
+Some of the songs recorded with Rossi did not make the cut for the album but were released on Prospekt's March (2009).

-On 18 July 2009, two early demos from the Viva la Vida recording sessions leaked onto the Internet: the previously unheard "Bloodless Revolution" and a very early version of Viva la Vida promotional single "Lovers in Japan".
-A day later another demo, called "St. Stephen", appeared online.
-On 20 July 2009, six more demos were leaked: "The Fall of Man", "The Man Who Swears", "The Man Who Swears II" (actually just the second half of "The Man Who Swears"), "First Steps", "Loveless" and "Goodbye and Goodnight".
-Three other left-off tracks were leaked later into the internet: an instrumental of "Lukas", an unreleased song given to Natalie Imbruglia; "Solid Ground (Until The Water Floats Over)", a song written and performed live in 2006; and an instrumental of "Famous Old Painters".
+On 17 July 2009, two early demos from the Viva la Vida recording sessions leaked on the internet: "Bloodless Revolution" and a very early version of "Lovers in Japan".
+Two days later, a demo, called "St. Stephen", appeared online.
+On 20 July 2009, six more demos were leaked: "The Fall of Man", "The Man Who Swears", "First Steps", "Loveless" and "Goodbye and Goodnight".
+Three other left-off tracks were leaked later into the internet: an instrumental of "Lukas", an unreleased song given to Natalie Imbruglia; "Until the Water Flows Over", a song written and performed live in 2003; and an instrumental of "Famous Old Painters".